jakub-m/umap-emb-photos/README.md

-# Visualize ResNet embedings with UMAP
+# Visualize ResNet embeddings with UMAP

 I took my personal backup (mostly family photos, some random scans, etc), extracted the embeddings from [ResNet][ref_resnet] (pen-ultimate layer activations), and then plotted them with the [UMAP algorithm][ref_umap] and [bokeh library][ref_bokeh]

 This was a one-afternoon learning exercise while doing the awesome [Fast AI course][ref_fastai].
 The results are quite fun.
 ResNet returns 512 feature and UMAP maps those features into 2D plane, preserving distances as much as possible.
-The outliers show that the embedings "make sense", clustering the images that are similar to other ones in the cluster, and different from those outside the cluster.
+The outliers show that the embeddings "make sense", clustering the images that are similar to other ones in the cluster, and different from those outside the cluster.

 [ref_resnet]:https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html
 [ref_umap]:https://umap-learn.readthedocs.io/en/latest/basic_usage.html